William-La/logs-analysis-project/vagrant/README.md

 # news reporter log analysis project

-news reporter logs analysis project analyzes the data in the "news" SQL database provided by Udacity as part of the Full Stack Web Developer nanodegree course.
-It then provides answers to the following questions:
+news reporter logs analysis project analyzes the data in the "news" PostgreSQL database, which is a mock database modeled for a news website, provided by Udacity as part of the Full Stack Web Developer nanodegree course.
+The reporter then provides answers to the following questions:

 1. "What are the most popular three articles of all time?"
 2. "Who are the most popular article authors of all time?"